Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 …and it still doesn’t work?

-Then yes — contact me.
+Then yes — contact me over at Guppy's.

 If you skipped steps and winged it?